bumblebeemac/ScalaStandardScalerRanker/README.md

 on the project.
 As products are usually classified using a hierarchical structure, the function requires you to provide the level at which values needs to be grouped by to calculate mean and standard deviation.

-Refer to Example.scala in the Examples package for usage.
+Refer to [Example.scala](https://github.com/ravishankars8668/ScalaStandardScalerRanker/blob/main/src/main/scala/Examples/Example.scala) in the Examples package for usage.

 Credits: [Kaggle](https://www.kaggle.com/)

 Dataset link: [https://www.kaggle.com/ammaraahmad/used-cars-dataset](https://www.kaggle.com/ammaraahmad/used-cars-dataset)

+In the example, mean and standard deviation is calculated for standardization factors ("compression_ratio", "horsepower", "peak_rpm", "city_mpg", "highway_mpg", "price") after they are grouped by ("make", "aspiration", "num_of_doors", "body_style").